• Skip to primary navigation

 • Once ready, remove the tomatoes from the oven and cool at room temperature.

-• Store in airtight containers, topping the tomatoes with their cooking oil (add extra olive oil if necessary).
-Store in the fridge for up to 2 weeks.
+• Store in airtight containers, topping the tomatoes with their cooking oil.
+Store in the refrigerator for up to 1 week.

 Video